SSWConsulting/SSW.Rules.Content/rules/use-nunit-to-write-unit-tests/rule.md

 ---
-seoDescription: "Write unit tests using NUnit to ensure code stability and prevent introducing new bugs when fixing issues in someone else's code."
+seoDescription: Write unit tests using NUnit to ensure code stability and prevent introducing new bugs when fixing issues in someone else's code.
 type: rule
 title: Do you use NUnit to write Unit Tests?
 uri: use-nunit-to-write-unit-tests